 We are, in my opinion, in the “good ole days” of turkey hunting.
-It may be hard to believe, but not too long ago the wild turkey hunting was unimaginably different.
+It may be hard to believe, but not too long ago the wild turkey hunting season was unimaginably different.
 In the late 1970’s, according to Michigan’s Department of Natural Resources, a hunter had only a 25% chance of even drawing a tag.
 Adding the 10% success rate those hunters enjoyed left only 400 turkeys harvested a year.
 Today, through the hard work of our Department of Natural Resources diligent managing of the species, hunters have a 100% chance of drawing a tag.
 Michigan is now ranked 8th in the United States in number of turkeys harvested per year, tagging over 30,000 birds each year.
 The rise in bird numbers along with the abundant public land (976,043 acres in the Huron-Manistee National Forest alone) truly makes this area and opportunity special.

 For those who have been fortunate enough to have seen and heard a spring tom at daybreak, there is nothing more exciting.
 One locating owl call is sometimes all it takes for the woods to explode into a cacophony of gobbles- each one seems to trigger another!
 As shooting light grows nearer, the birds only get louder.
 The hens fly down from their roosts in the tall red pines with such noise that it is sure to startle the first time hunter: but this is where the fun really begins.
 Now begins the chess game that is turkey hunting.
 A hunter needs both patience and skill to lure one of these sharp eyed birds within shotgun range.
 Using either a mouth (diaphragm) call, slate call, or a scratch box, the hunter must mimic the calls of the hen, usually in tandem with a hen decoy, to deceive the wily tom to come see what is going on.
 There is a certain magic when a hunter sees their first tom strut in front of them- a truly beautiful sight.